StockSharp/doc/en/topics/StockSharpInstall.md

 # Installation instruction

 Starting from version 5.0, all installation is done through NuGet.
-More details, [S\#.API install](https://stocksharp.com/news/266/StockSharp-API-from-Nuget-Manual/)
+More details, [API install](https://stocksharp.com/news/266/StockSharp-API-from-Nuget-Manual/)

 > [!CAUTION]
 > The information below is relevant only for versions 4.XXX